Hidden away in Mendocino, California is a charming little B&B called The Apple Farm…

-Having taken our time driving down from the Avenue of the Giants we arrived well after sunset (and certainly past normal check-in time!) to the quiet The Apple Farm in Mendocino and blundered our way in the dark in search of our home for the night – the cottage with the red door.
+Having taken our time driving down from the Avenue of the Giants we arrived well after sunset (and certainly past normal check-in time!) to the quiet, working farm and blundered our way in the dark in search of our home for the night – the cottage with the red door.

 Thankfully it wasn’t too difficult as they had thoughtfully left the lights on and windows open to cool things down a bit.